Why do many Innkeepers Fear and

 While this may

-have been partially true 10 or 20 years ago, the truth is that your
+have been true 10 or 20 years ago, the truth is that your

 stored information is far